vikrampande7/vikrampande7.github.io/_pages/about.md

 showTableOfContents: true
 ---

 Hey there!👋 I'm Vikram, from Pune, India.
 I am a master's student at [NC State University](https://www.ncsu.edu/) in the [Electrical and Computer Engineering](https://ece.ncsu.edu/) Department with a focus in Machine Learning.
+I currently work as a Machine Learning Engineer at Dentsply Sirona.

 ![mee](/images/me.jpg){: .align-right width="300px"}